Immigration Banner

 Senior Fellow (adjunct)

 David L. Leal is a senior fellow (adjunct) at the Hoover Institution and a professor of government at the University of Texas at Austin.
 His primary academic interest is Latino politics, and his work explores the political and policy implications of demographic change in the United States.
-He teaches classes on Latino politics, immigration policy, politics and religion, and the US Congress.
+He teaches classes on Latino politics, immigration policy, politics and religion, the military and American politics, and British politics and government.
 He has written one book, edited eight volumes, and published over fifty articles in political science and other social science journals.
 He has been an American Political Science Association Congressional Fellow in the office of a US senator, a Fulbright Distinguished Lecturer in Japan, and an Associate Member at Nuffield College at Oxford University.
+At UT-Austin, he is a Senior Fellow in the Civitas Institute and an inaugural faculty affiliate of the School of Civic Leadership.
 He is a member of the editorial boards of Social Science Quarterly, Education Next, Nations & Nationalism, and Journal of School Choice, and he was elected to a three-year term (2019-2022) on the Council of the American Political Science Association.

 Paola Sapienza